Buying new cabinetry that knowledgeable experts judge to be truly “green” and have limited off gassing is harder than people think.

 The popular book Freakonomics showed us that cause and effect can be quite different from what might be expected.
 This counter intuitive reality particularly applies to the cabinet industry and the designing and sale of new kitchen cabinetry.

 Many homeowners are concerned about the off gassing of products that they are exposed to.
-And rightly so.
-The typical US citizen is exposed to toxins from the many of the products we buy and the food and beverages that we ingest.
-New cars, rugs, paint, furniture, and of course the cabinetry we buy, all off gas and emit VOC’s Volatile Organic Compounds.
-However, the more research the typical Googler does to try and find cabinetry that has low VOC’s, and is green and sustainable, the more likely they are to actually purchase the opposite.
+A US citizen is exposed to toxins from products we buy and the food and beverages that we ingest.
+New cars, rugs, paint, furniture, and cabinetry we buy, all off gas and emit VOC’s Volatile Organic Compounds.
+The more research a Googler does to find cabinetry with low VOC’s, the more likely they are to purchase the opposite.

 This is due to several factors:

 - After 2018 the federal government essentially applied the strict California CARB2 standards for off gassing to the entire cabinet industry.
 See link.

 - There is unfortunately no unbiased source rating cabinet off gassing beyond the EPA.

 - Cabinet brands that advertise and promote their environmentally safer properties have no documentation showing any of their vague claims.
 This dishonest sales approach and lack of transparency makes these brands the most likely to be at the bottom of the list.